edoardottt/lit-bb-hack-tools/README.md

 - [chainredir](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/chainredir) Take as input a URL and print on stdout all the redirects.
 - [tahm](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/tahm) Take as input on stdin a list of urls and print on stdout all the status codes and body sizes for HTTP methods.
 - [robotstxt](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/robotstxt) Take as input on stdin a list of urls and print on stdout all the unique paths found in the robots.txt file.
+- [cleanpath](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/cleanpath) Take as input on stdin a list of urls/paths and print on stdout all the unique paths (at any level).

 License 📝
 -------